chao-peng/academic-kickstart/content/_index.md

     content:
       title: News
       text: |-
+        - **17 Jun 2025** Our paper *[Go-Oracle: Automated Test Oracle for Go Concurrency Bugs](publication/esem25)* is accepted by the Technical Track of ESEM 2025.
+        - **13 Jun 2025** Invited to join the program committee of the Industrial Track of SANER 2026 and the first International Workshop on Autonomous Agents in Software Engineering (AgenticSE) colocated with ASE 2025.
+        - **16 May 2025** Our paper *[SoRFT: Issue Resolving with Subtask-oriented Reinforced Fine-Tuning](publication/acl25)* is accepted by the Main Track of ACL 2025.
+Congratulations to Zexiong!
+        - **5 Apr 2025** Our paper *[Understanding Large Language Model Performance in Software Engineering: A Large-scale Question Answering Benchmark](publication/sigir25short)* has been accepted by the SIGIR 2025 Short Paper track.
+Congratulations to Ruida!
+        - **25 Mar 2025** Our paper *[AEGIS: An Agent-based Framework for Bug Reproduction from Issue Descriptions](publication/fse25industry)* is accepted by the Industry Track of FSE 2025.
+Congratulations to Xinchen!
         - **10 Feb 2025** Invited to join the program committee of ASE 2025.
 [Please consider submitting to us!](https://conf.researchr.org/track/ase-2025/ase-2025-papers)
         - **21 Dec 2024** Invited to join the steering committee of AIware.
 The next conference will be colocated with ASE 2025.
 [Please consider submitting to us!](https://conf.researchr.org/track/aiware-2025/aiware-2025-papers#Call-for-Papers)
         - **16 Dec 2024** Our paper *[DialogAgent: An Auto-engagement Agent for Code Question Answering Data Production](publication/icse25seip)* is accepted by the SEIP track of ICSE 2025.